awsdocs/amazon-api-gateway-developer-guide/doc_source/websocket-api-protect.md

 ## Route\-level throttling<a name="websocket-api-protect-throttling-route"></a>

 You can set route\-level throttling to override the account\-level request throttling limits for a specific stage or for individual routes in your API\.
-The default route throttling limits can' exceed account\-level rate limits\.
+The default route throttling limits can't exceed account\-level rate limits\.